breezy-weather/breezy-weather/CONTRIBUTE.md

 ## Create a new Weather provider

-At each step, have a look at what already exists for other providers (the ones in Kotlin, as null values are a pain to handle in Java) if you don’t know what to do.
+At each step, have a look at what already exists for other providers if you don’t know what to do.

 ### Add parameters